Fast inverse square root: Motivation

 where the fraction term is the inverse square root of $v_1^2+v_2^2+v_3^2$.

 At the time, floating-point division was generally expensive compared to multiplication; the fast inverse square root algorithm bypassed the division step, giving it its performance advantage.

 Overview of the code

-The following code is the fast inverse square root implementation from Quake III Arena, stripped of C preprocessor directives, but including the exact original comment text:
+The following C code is the fast inverse square root implementation from Quake III Arena, stripped of C preprocessor directives, but including the exact original comment text: